LiNK Study space

 Tutoring and Program Support

 Have a problem with a paper for class?
 Don’t understand the assignment?
 Need some additional help with math?
-The LiNK is here for you.
+The Academic Learning Center is here for you.
 Students can get assistance with general academic tasks, instruction in note-taking, summarizing, reference skills, and time management.
 Students can also brush up on basic reading, writing, and math skills needed to be successful in their program.

 Mid-State offers several approaches to tutoring to ensure that students have options that fit their learning needs.
 We offer tutor labs, peer tutoring, and small tutor groups.
 Tutoring services are no cost to currently registered students.
-To arrange tutoring, visit the LiNK at your location.
+To arrange tutoring, visit the Academic Learning Center at your location.

 Brainfuse